 Deliberative Civic Engagement: At a time of political turmoil across the globe, there is space to explore democratic platforms outside of traditional Western liberal, vertically structured representational democratic systems.
 Together with the Kettering Foundation, TN is leading workshops and publishing research papers about Deliberative Civic Engagement — a model where inclusion, dialogue, and collective decision-making are key — and how universities around the world can lead such initiatives.

 Engaged Faculty in Africa: University faculty and staff all over Africa are pioneering innovative projects to cultivate student leaders and prepare them for satisfying livelihoods including entrepreneurship and employment.
 The Network supports these efforts with the help of the MasterCard Foundation through the African engaged faculty grant initiative.
 In turn, African university leaders are asked to share their learnings via monthly reflections and webinars and engage in a community of practice [insert link].

 Global Conferences: The Network has brought together its member institutions for regional conferences several times – in 2005 in Talloires, France; in 2010 in Bellagio, Italy; in 2011 in Madrid, Spain; and in Cape Town, South Africa in 2014.
 These conferences enable the Network members to meet one another, exchange ideas, and strengthen their commitment to the university civic engagement movement.
 It is also an opportunity to strategize about the Network’s future.
-The next global conference will be held the week of June 19, 2017 in Veracruz, Mexico.
+The most recent global conference was held the week of June 19, 2017 in Veracruz, Mexico.

 MacJannet Prize: The MacJannet Prize for Global Citizenship was established by the Talloires Network and the MacJannet Foundation to recognize exceptional student community engagement initiatives at Talloires Network member universities and contributes financially to their ongoing public service efforts.
 For a history of past award recipients click here.